 By the time I got out of the shower, it was after ten and Deadline was engaged in his other primary activity-pacing in front of his food bowl.
 So I gave him some breakfast, gave myself some breakfast, then grabbed my laptop and flopped on the couch.
 I considered doing a little more reporting, maybe calling up the National Drug Bureau, feeding them what I knew and getting them to repeat it back to me-just to give the story a little more of an official grounding.
 Then I thought about having to deal with their press agent, L. Peter Sampson, Mr. I'm Not Authorized to Blow My Own Nose.
 And I decided to spare everyone the hassle.
 No, it was time for me to write.
 People don't always think of newspaper reporters as "writers," inasmuch as our compositions are seldom confused with art.
 You know the statistical theorem that says a bunch of monkeys sitting at typewriters would eventually reproduce the complete works of Shakespeare-if you gave 'em a couple trillion years to do it?
 It would take the monkeys about forty-five minutes to come up with some of the slop that passes for raw copy around our shop.
 Still, when you take into account that a newspaper reporter's sole creation is the written word, we have to be considered writers.
 And, as writers go, we're tough, resilient, dependable.
-We quietly scoff at the softer breeds.
+We guietly scoff at the softer breeds.
 I mean, really, some magazine writers consider themselves "on deadline" when they're three weeks away from having to deliver copy.
 Where I come from, that's not a deadline.
 That's two weeks off and a few leisurely days at the office.
 Then there are those namby-pamby novelists who write what the critics deem to be "literature."
 They're the bichons frisés of the writing world-they're poofy, pretty, and everyone fawns over them.
-But the moment things get tough, they're hiding under the kitchen table, making a mess on the floor.
+But the moment things get tough, they're the writing world.

-Newspaper reporters?
-We're the Australian cattle dogs of

-the writing world.
 Maybe we don't look that great.
 We certainly don't smell that great.
 But you can kick us in the head, trample us, stick us out in the rain or heat.
 Whatever.
 We're still going to get the herd home, no excuses.
 And so it was time for me to start herding.
 Or writing.
 Or whatever.
 I decided to start with something snappy.
 Something quick.
 Something smart.

-"The Stuff wasn't the right stuff for four Newark drug dealers," I wrote, then immediately highlighted and erased it.
-Not only did it have a glaring cliché, it was about as smart as people who mistakenly drive in the EZ-Pass-only lane and then try to back up.
+"The Stuff wasn't the right stuff for four Newark drug dealers."
+I wrote, then immediately highlighted and erased it.
+Newspaper reporters?
+We're the Australian cattle dogs of hiding under the kitchen table, making a mess on the floor.

+Not only did it have a glaring cliché, it was about as smart as people who mistakenly drive in the EZ- Pass-only lane and then try to back up.
 Okay.
 Maybe something a little straighter.

 "The four people found murdered on Ludlow Street earlier this week sold the same brand of heroin, sources indicate," I wrote, then erased that, too.
 If it was any straighter, it'd be a candidate for the papacy.
+Okay.
+Let's go back to snappy/quick/smart.